 So, how can you use currency exchange rates within Nitrobox?

 There are two options.
-First, you can either provide your own currency rates via API, configuring custom APIs in our Webportal for currency conversion.
+First, you can either provide your currency rates via API, or configure custom APIs in our Webportal for currency conversion.
 Head to Nitrobox documentation for more information on how to complete this process.